 Ask the average American to describe May Day and they might mention a pole wrapped in ribbons and springtime pagan rituals.
-It's true that May 1 does have associations with those things in the Northern Hemisphere, but the holiday has held a greater meaning ever since the Second Industrial Revolution.
+It's true that May 1 does have associations with those things in the Northern Hemisphere, but the holiday has held a greater meaning ever since the Second Industrial Revolution at the end of the 19th century.
 That's when the International Socialist Conference declared May 1 International Workers’ Day, according to MSN.

 May Day evolved from a day reserved for spring festivals to a communist day of remembrance when U.S. workers took to the streets in Chicago 130 years ago.
 That date was May 1, 1886, and factory workers were fed up with working up to 16-hour days under dangerous conditions.
 They went on strike to demand more reasonable workday hours until protests erupted in violence.
 On May 3, several workers were injured or killed in a clash with police, and the following night a bomb detonated in a crowd of police officers monitoring an assembly in Haymarket Square.
 Police responded by opening fire at protestors, killing several and injuring 200.